sonatype-nexus-community/nexus-development-guides/docs/required-format-features.md

  - Cached packages should always be available to clients, even when removed from the remote
  - Builds that work online should be reproducible when the remote is offline
  - NXRM should only download from endpoints that are explicitly trusted by the end user
- - If your implementation does not support all client versions, make it clear which ones work

 ### Features
 These are the minimum set of features required for a new format.
 It may not be possible to implement all of these